Building and Roof Access

 Summer Access to Campus Facilities and Grounds

 Students may visit campus offices during summer business hours following the office’s procedures for appointments or drop-ins.
 Students wishing to access academic spaces at any time during the summer need permission of the faculty overseeing their work, as well as the School dean.
 Students wanting access to other campus facilities at any time, or campus grounds outside of business hours need authorization from the appropriate office or department in advance.
-Offices granting access should notify campus police that permission has been granted for the student, including the approved date(s) and time(s) for which access has been approved.
+Offices granting access should notify campus safety that permission has been granted for the student, including the approved date(s) and time(s) for which access has been approved.
 Hampshire does not provide housing for students over the summer, and all residences are closed.